NeoLTK/Simple-Non-Blocking-Module-Loader-Arduino/readme.txt

 The firmware is compiled on it and pushed to the arduino all this from the network

-these are a project dedicated to people skilled in the field of coding, and not intended for the general public More information on the modules present later, but you do not want to use my modules
+these are a project dedicated to people skilled in the field of coding, and not intended for the general public ( because I will not provide more information about the operation )
+More information on the modules present later, but you do not want to use my modules